Project Square Footage

-Architectural Resource Consultants (ARC) performed an as-built of the historic Union Station in order to provide accurate existing conditions documentation for the major renovations being planned for the facility.
-ARC conducted 3D HDS (High Definition Survey) Laser Scanning on the interior spaces of the Historic Burnham Building and Concourse A.
+Architectural Resource Consultants (ARC) performed an as-built of the historic location in order to provide accurate existing conditions documentation for the major renovations being planned.
+ARC conducted 3D HDS (high-definition survey) laser scanning on the interior spaces of the historic Burnham Building and Concourse A.

 ARC registered the interior scans to the survey control network, unified the data, and produced TruViews.
 The scanning process for the site’s interior lasted about 11 days.

 Once all the scan data was obtained, ARC created an overall 3D model of the building in Revit 2012 and exported it to AutoCAD to create the 2D floor plan deliverables.
 The scan data was also utilized for historic preservation requirements to prepare a Historic American Buildings Survey (HABS) report.